hjwang0086/CS6300-Final-Project/GroupProject/Design-Team/design-discussion.md

 ![Design1](./images/Design1.png "Design 1")

 Pros
 - The author considers the requirements carefully and makes sure all requirements are met.
-All necessary classes, attributes and operations are identified.
-- It covers all conditions from requirement.
+- All necessary classes, attributes and operations are identified.
 - It provides very detailed information about how modules interact.

 Cons